narwhalsilent/tp/docs/UserGuide.md

 LoanGuardPro is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you are money lender looking to **keep track of your clients' contacts and loans**, LoanGuardPro is the right tool for you.
+If you are a moneylender looking to **keep track of your clients' contacts and loans**, LoanGuardPro is the right tool for you.

-It supports basic contact and loan handling features like adding, editing, deleting, and viewing contacts and loans.
+It is in the form of an address book and supports basic contact and loan handling features like adding, editing, deleting, and viewing contacts and loans.
 More advanced features like analysing a client's loaning history are also available.

 ### How to Use this User Guide